Genre: Contemporary Romance

 What a warm and welcoming read, right from the very start I felt like I’d known Sadie and Cat for years and was just as nervously excited as they were about their new biscuit venture.
 As for Castle Court, I couldn’t wait to find out more about the charming little shopping haven and its occupants – I had a feeling that it held a lot of interesting stories!

 The characters lives changed in many ways as the seasons passed and I must confess I didn’t always agree with some of the decisions being made.
 The lovely style of writing and clear descriptions meant that I could visualise each scene easily and imagine I was right there in Castle Court.
 If only I was able to taste some of the delicious treats on offer!

 To begin with I thought the romantic side of the storyline might be a little too fast-paced for my liking but I was wrong, there were plenty of complications and obstacles to hold my interest along the way.

 * “Mummy says tears wash the sadness away so that happiness can grow again”

 A delightful read full of warm characters and tasty treats – I had biscuits on my brain the entire time I was reading!

 CONNECT WITH THE AUTHOR

-Thank you to the publisher for sending me this proof in exchange for my honest opinion.
+Thank you to the publisher for gifting me this paperback.